The Delft Method for System Dynamics

 Authors

-Willem Auping, Faculty of Technology, Policy & Management, Delft University of Technology; Floortje d’Hont, Faculty of Technology, Policy & Management, Delft University of Technology; Merla Kubli, Faculty of Technology, Policy & Management, Delft University of Technology; Jill Slinger, Faculty of Technology, Policy & Management, Delft University of Technology; Patrick Steinmann, Faculty of Technology, Policy & Management, Delft University of Technology; Floris van der Heijde, Faculty of Technology, Policy & Management, Delft University of Technology; Els van Daalen, Faculty of Technology, Policy & Management, Delft University of Technology; Erik Pruyt, Center for Policy Exploration, Analysis and Simulation (PEAS); Wil Thissen, Faculty of Technology, Policy & Management, Delft University of Technology
+Willem Auping, Faculty of Technology, Policy & Management, Delft University of Technology, The Netherlands; Floortje d’Hont, Faculty of Technology, Policy & Management, Delft University of Technology, The Netherlands; Merla Kubli, Faculty of Technology, Policy & Management, Delft University of Technology, The Netherlands; Jill Slinger, Faculty of Technology, Policy & Management, Delft University of Technology, The Netherlands; Patrick Steinmann, Faculty of Technology, Policy & Management, Delft University of Technology, The Netherlands; Floris van der Heijde, Faculty of Technology, Policy & Management, Delft University of Technology, The Netherlands; Els van Daalen, Faculty of Technology, Policy & Management, Delft University of Technology, The Netherlands; Erik Pruyt, Center for Policy Exploration, Analysis and Simulation (PEAS), The Netherlands; Wil Thissen, Faculty of Technology, Policy & Management, Delft University of Technology, The Netherlands

 Keywords: system dynamics, education, simulation modelling